ricardogpinho/ricardogpinho.github.io/_news/announcement_1.md

 ***

-Here are some the masterpieces I drew in my free time 😅!
+Here are some the masterpieces I drew on my free time 😅!

 <div class="row justify-content-sm-center">
     <div class="col-sm-4">